gitcoinco/grants-stack-indexer-v2/scripts/migrations/README.md

 1. Create a new migration file in [`packages/repository/src/migrations`](../../packages//repository/migrations)
 2. Name it using the format: `YYYYMMDDTHHmmss_description.ts`
 3. Implement the `up` and `down` functions
-4. Run `pnpm migrate:chain-data` to apply the new migration
+4. Run `pnpm db:migrate` to apply the new migration

 Example migration file: